Are pageants feminist or sexist?

 Reclaiming pageantry as a way to empower women is the most feminist act we can do in this post-#MeToo society.

-It’s time for pageantry to adjust with the times and the progressive women that compete in them.
+It’s time for pageantry to adjust with the times and the progressive women who compete in them.
 These queens are moving pageantry to a more progressive tomorrow.
 Queens like Catriona and Angela are pushing conversations and are trying to diminish certain harmful mindsets.

 When will institutions like Miss Universe and pageants in general do the same?